-Al Fritsch & Bob Sears
+by Al Fritsch & Bob Sears

 Paradise was, as God intended, an Earth that produced abundantly and provided a good life for its inhabitants - and this was a revelation of the richness of God and creation.
 God's representatives as carers of that Earth were human beings (now seen scientifically as the culmination of God's evolving creation).
 Adam and Eve and their descendants were entrusted with the resources of this Earth - and even after the Fall this commission has never been taken away.
-As Christians we believe that the primary revelation of God in honor and in cause, Jesus Christ and creation raised to a new level through his resurrection, has become the New Adam.
+As Christians we believe that the primary revelation of God in honor and in cause, is Jesus Christ; he raises creation to a new level through his Resurrection, and thus becomes the New Adam.
 In willingly accepting suffering and even death, he has been raised in hidden radiance to lordship of "Heaven and Earth" (Mt 28:18).
 A wonderful and cosmic creation gives way to an even more wonderful re-creation.
 God's original dream of humans caring for the Earth has finally come about through God's Son and all who share his new power.
 The New Adam calls forth a New Eve from his wounded side, and Earth, that abode of suffering, now becomes Eden reestablished.